elleVas/elleVas/README.md

 #### Hi, I’m Raffaele Vasini (Lele) 🚀

 - 👀 I’m interested in Web, Mobile develop and IT sec.
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Nest.js
-- 💞️ I’m looking to collaborate on Node.js and Angular projects
+- 💞️ I’m looking to collaborate on Node.js (Nest.js, Express) and Angular projects
 - ✈️ I love travel.

 - #### 📫 How to reach me: